CityofPittsburgh/react-typescript-boilerplate/README.md

 # React/Redux/Typescript Boilerplate

 This repository contains a boilerplate application that has served as the starting point for many of the client apps in production at the City of Pittsburgh.
-Note that if you were directed here by a README file in one of these production applications, it is likely not entirely in step with this boilerplate.
-Software being such a delightfully amorphous phenomenon, the boilerplate used to spin up [ACC Mobile](https://github.com/CityofPittsburgh/ACCmobile) two years ago was of course different than that used to spin up [Confiscated Guns](https://github.com/CityofPittsburgh/confiscated-guns) last week.
+Note that if you were directed here by a README in one of these, it is likely not entirely in step with this boilerplate.
+Software being amorphous, the boilerplate used to spin up [ACC Mobile](https://github.com/CityofPittsburgh/ACCmobile) two years ago was of course different than that used to spin up [Confiscated Guns](https://github.com/CityofPittsburgh/confiscated-guns) last week.

 However, I (Paul Marks) have done my best to keep all production apps in step with changes to the boilerplate, as the boilerplate has served as the most up-to-date iteration of this type of application.
 In older applications, libraries may need updated, markup may need replaced with [react-bootstrap](https://react-bootstrap.github.io/), and [classes may need replaced with hooks](https://reactjs.org/docs/hooks-faq.html)...but beyond that, the overall structure and design should be identical.

 ## Design
 Frameworks and languages aside, there were two primary design choices that went into this boilerplate:
 1. A config-free build.
 Because I hate Webpack, and Webpack hates me.
-2. An authentication service that can authenticate any City of Pittsburgh employee through an open, web-based protocol.
+2. An authentication service that can authenticate City of Pittsburgh employees through an open, web-based protocol.

 The product?
 A [CRA](https://github.com/facebook/create-react-app) served up from [node](https://nodejs.org/en/) with a [passport](http://www.passportjs.org/) config via [Outlook](http://www.passportjs.org/packages/passport-outlook/), the City's email service provider.
 Plus [redux](https://redux.js.org/), because state management is sick.
 Plus [typescript](https://www.typescriptlang.org/), because type safety and polymorphism are also sick.

-Oh and also, [bootstrap](https://getbootstrap.com/) for the UI: v4 in the newer apps, v3 in the older ones.
+And also [bootstrap](https://getbootstrap.com/) for the UI: v4 in the newer apps, v3 in the older ones.

 ## Structure
     ├── app                         # Client application